Austin Bealmear, who helped cover World War II for The Associated Press and

 Raeburn published books by authors Irving Howe, Alfred Kazin, Robert Olen Butler and Oriana Fallaci.
 In 1977, Publishers Weekly, the book industry’s trade magazine, honored Raeburn’s Horizon Press for Wright’s autobiography.

 Horizon Press went out of business soon after Raeburn sold the company, which he owned from 1951-84.

 In 1945, Raeburn edited ``Treasure for the Free World,″ which included essays by Gunnar Myrdal, Albert Einstein, William O. Douglas and Darryl F. Zanuck.
 Ernest Hemingway wrote the foreword.

 He published two of Butler’s books _ ``Sun Dogs″ and ``Countrymen of Bones″ _ a decade before Butler won a Pulitzer Prize in 1993 for ``A Good Scent From a Strange Mountain.″

 SANTA MONICA, Calif.
 (AP) _ Herbert Zipper, a Viennese conductor who’s life became the subject for an Academy Award-nominated documentary, died of lung cancer Monday.
 He was 92.

-Zipper was imprisoned by the Nazis in Dachau where he recruited fellow inmates who had been in Munich and Vienna orchestras to give secret concerts to raise the spirits of other prisoners.
+Zipper was imprisoned by the Nazis in the Dachau concentration camp, where he recruited fellow inmates to give secret concerts to raise the spirits of other prisoners.
 Zipper, who was Jewish, co-wrote ``Dachau Song,″ a resistance song that spread from prison camp to prison camp.

 He was later moved to Buchenwald and his family arranged for his release.
 But he went to Manila where he was imprisoned again by the Japanese.
 He later worked as a secret informant for Gen. Douglas MacArthur.